Brabow/New_MoulPack/README.md

 ## Expect features to be added or modified as tests are conducted, report any issue on the [github page](https://github.com/Brabow/New_MoulPack) and don't forget to update

 # Changelog
+# 2x.x
+## 2.0.x
+### 2.0.1
+Updated mods
+### 2.0.0
+Added a few moons, Added the ability to talk as enemies while dead, Added chess, Added cosmetics, Updated mods
 # 1.x.x
 ## 1.2.x
 ### 1.2.2
-Added suits, updated mods
+Added suits, Updated mods
 ### 1.2.1
 Updated readme
 ### 1.2.0
-Updated mods, removed PersistentPurchases and CompatibilityChecker since they no longer works, added changelog to readme
+Updated mods, Removed PersistentPurchases and CompatibilityChecker as they no longer works, Added changelog to readme
 ## 1.1.x
 ### 1.1.1
 Updated mods
 ### 1.1.0
-Added cosmetics and NameplateTweaks in anticipation of future issues
+Added cosmetics, Added NameplateTweaks in anticipation of potential issues
 ## 1.0.x
 ### 1.0.1
 Updated mods